Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• The power voltage is connected directly to the fuse relay SLA-05VDC with a maximum current of 30A.
-If it is not planned to use the fuse relay, a jumper can be installed instead.
+• The power voltage is connected directly to the SLA-05VDC fuse relay with a maximum current of 30A .
+If the use of a fuse relay is not planned, a jumper can be installed instead.

-• Connectors SSR-3V3 and SSR-220V are provided for possible connection of a silent relay.
-If it is not planned to install a relay, it will be necessary to install a jumper in place of SSR-220V and change the heater AirHeat from 4 to 13 in the configuration of the controller GPIO .
+• SSR-3V3 and SSR-220V connectors are provided for possible connection of a silent relay.
+If the relay is not planned to be installed, then a jumper will need to be installed in place of SSR-220V and AirHeat heater GPIO controller configuration will need to be changed from 4 to 13 .

-• Connectors Heater1 and Heater2 are installed to connect two heaters in parallel.
+• Heater1 and Heater2 connectors are installed for connecting two heaters in parallel.

-• Connectors AirFan and AirHumid are installed for additional connection of external relay units Universal B, Universal D, Universal E and the possibility of controlling the hood and humidifier.
+• AirFan and AirHumid connectors are installed for additional connection of external relay units Universal B , Universal D , Universal E and the ability to control the hood and humidifier.

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 ClimateHeatFan PCB v3.2 v3.1

-Unfortunately, not all rooms are initially equipped with a ventilation system, and new airtight plastic windows perfectly isolate air flows.
-In this case, you can install an inexpensive computer fan with a 12V supply voltage in the room as an extractor.
-It is already less noisy than a classic 220V hood, but in addition, this fan can be controlled with a PWM signal, that is, regulate the speed of rotation, making it even less noisy during the rest period.
-This edition of the board is similar to ClimatePlace, but has a built-in 12V power supply that is used to both power the chip and control the fan.
-That is, this variant of the board will be convenient to apply when it is necessary to combine both heater and extractor in the controller.
+Unfortunately, not all rooms are initially equipped with a ventilation system, and new sealed plastic windows perfectly isolate air flows.
+In this case, an inexpensive computer fan with a supply voltage of 12V can be installed in the room as an exhaust hood.
+It is already less noisy than a classic 220V exhaust hood, but in addition, this fan can be controlled using a PWM signal, that is, adjust the rotation speed, making it even less noisy during rest periods.
+This version of the board is similar to ClimatePlace , but has a built-in 12V power supply, which is used both to power the chip and to control the fan.
+That is, this version of the board will be convenient to use when it is necessary to combine both a heater and an exhaust hood in the controller.

 Printed circuit board and description